HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Introduction to Linear Algebra.md

 We call non-invertible matrices such as the transformation above, **singular**.

-#### Non-square matrices
+#### Matrices in the Perspective of Linear Algebra

-The main thesis of this series of lectures should not just be on the definitions of matrices and their concepts.
-The focus of this lecture is the essence of these concepts both numerically and visually.
+The main thesis of this series of lectures should not just be on the definitions of **matrices and their concepts**.
+The focus of this lecture is the essence of these concepts both **numerically** and **visually**.
 That's when we talk about matrix concepts, we always relate it linear transformations.
 It is not a coincidence that a matrix, an arbitrary collection of numbers arranged in a particular way, is related to linear transformations.
 In fact that is what a matrix is, a linear transformation.

 Let's summarize what we know about vectors and matrices specifically in the perspective of linear transformations.